Photo by Belén Romero

 Ill at Ease: an artist talk on disability culture, found materials, and illness

+Auden is a 2024 recipient of the 3Arts Bodies of Work Residency.
 Bodies of Work is an invitation-only fellowship awarded to individuals creating work that illuminates the disability experience in new and unexpected ways.